Duet3D/wiki-content/Duet3D_hardware/Accessories/Smart_Effector.md

 ## Compatibility

 * Compatible with e3d Revo Micro with the screw top heatsink
-* Compatible with E3Dv6 hot end using custom heatsink (heatsink available as part of the kit).
+* Compatible with E3Dv6  threaded heatsink (https://e3d-online.com/products/v6-threaded-heatsink)
-* If you already own a E3D Lite6 hot end, you will need to order a [heat break](https://e3d-online.com/v6-heat-break) to upgrade to a full V6 hotend using the custom heat sink.
+* If you already own a E3D Lite6 hot end, you will need to order a [heat break](https://e3d-online.com/v6-heat-break) to upgrade to a full V6 hotend using the  threaded heatisnk
 * Smart Effector and Carriage adapters suit magnetic ball studs with M3 tails
 * Carriage Adapters suit carriages with 4 x M3 fixing holes in a 20mm square
 * Compatible with 12V and 24V heaters, and 12V and 24V hot end fan power (jumper selectable, see note below)